keybase/keybase-bot/README.md

 1. Clone this repo.
 2. Install dependencies with `yarn`.
+3. Make your changes in `src/`.
-3. Build the bot in watch mode with `yarn dev`.
+4. Build the bot in watch mode with `yarn dev`.
-4. Build the bot for production with `yarn build`.
+5. Build the bot for production with `yarn build` to update `lib/`.
-5. Build the docs for the bot with `yarn docs`.
+6. Build the docs for the bot with `yarn docs`.

 That's it.
 We accept changes via Pull Requests; please make sure that any changes you make build successfully and pass Flow, Prettier, and ESLint checks.
 We'd also really appreciate it if your PR could follow the [Conventional Commit](https://www.conventionalcommits.org) specification.
 If you're adding a new feature, please add/update tests, demos, documentation, and whatever else makes sense to go with it.
 If you have any questions about contributing, please feel free to ask a maintainer!